EXPLAINER: What would paying for natural gas in rubles mean?

 HOW IS PUTIN’S DEMAND BEING RECEIVED IN EUROPE?

-European governments and energy companies are rejecting the idea, saying gas import contracts specify the currency and that one side can’t change it overnight.
+European governments and energy companies have rejected the idea, saying gas import contracts specify the currency and that one side can’t change it overnight.
 They say they intend to keep paying in euros and dollars.

-More broadly, the Group of Seven major economies including Japan, the U.S. and Canada as well as Germany, France, Italy and Britain have agreed to reject Moscow’s demand.
-The European Union’s energy commissioner also agreed, a G-7 statement said.
+More broadly, the Group of Seven major economies, including Japan, the U.S. and Canada as well as Germany, France, Italy and Britain, also have said no.

-German Vice Chancellor Robert Habeck told reporters Monday that “all G-7 ministers agreed completely” that such a step would be “a one-sided and clear breach of the existing contracts.”

 WHAT’S PUTIN’S MOTIVE?